Principal Investigator

 Dr. John C. Maerz

-Vanessa Kinney Terrell
+Vanessa Terrell

-Research Coordinator III Vanessa Terrell is the joint Research Coordinator for the Maerz and Castleberry Labs within the Warnell School of Forestry and Natural Resources.
+Research Professional III and Coordinator Vanessa Terrell is the joint Research Coordinator for the Maerz and Castleberry Labs within the Warnell School of Forestry and Natural Resources.
 Vanessa is a graduate of UGA and worked in the lab for 1 year on projects including our work on invasive plant impacts on amphibians, the status of the southern dusky salamander, and the effects of residential development on stream salamander communities.
 She received her masters degree from Indiana State University where she studied crawfish frog ecology and management with Dr. Michael Lannoo.
 In addition to coordinating most lab research, Vanessa supervises our gopher frog ecology and captive rearing project.

 |